maelliott1010/jekyll-now/_posts/2018-4-18-Confirmatory_Factor_Analysis_ADHD.md

 <br/>
 Interpretation:
 - A value close to or greater than .95 for the TLI and the CFI, and a value close to or less than .06 for the RMSEA (Hu & Bentler, 1998) and SRMR less than .08 (Kline, 2016) indicate a good fit between the model and the observed data.
 Chi-square difference tests were also utilized to determine which model provided a significantly better fit to the data.
+We utilized the Satorra-Bentler scaled chi-square difference test and conducted hand calculations, following the formula provided [here.](https://www.statmodel.com/chidiff.shtml) *Note: this was only done for nested models that were tested using the NET procedure.
+The NET procedure code is explained further down in this post.*

 ```r
 #reliability